WTMJ-FM

 WTMJ-FM was a pioneer commercial FM radio station, owned by the Journal Company, publishers of The Milwaukee Journal, and located in Milwaukee, Wisconsin.
 In the late 1940s, it was one of the first FM stations in America and among the most powerful.
-Although initially heavily promoted, the station ceased operations in April 1950.
-Management saw it as being unprofitable and with a limited future, especially in contrast to recently introduced television broadcasting.
+Although heavily promoted, the station was unprofitable and ceased operations in April 1950.
+Management foresaw a limited future, especially in contrast to recently introduced television broadcasting.

 History

-W9XAO and W55M

 WTMJ-FM was started by the Milwaukee Journal Company, which had an extensive history of operating broadcasting stations.
 In 1927, the Journal acquired an AM station which dated to 1922 as one of Wisconsin's earliest stations.
 It changed the station's call sign to WTMJ, representing the initials of The Milwaukee Journal.
-In 1936 its experimental high-fidelity station, W9XAZ, which initially had relayed the programming of WTMJ, became the first "Apex" station to originate its own programming on a regular basis.
+In 1936 its experimental high-fidelity station, W9XAZ, which at first had duplicated the programming of WTMJ, became the first "Apex" station to originate its own programming on a regular basis.

+W9XAO / W55M

-On February 23, 1940, the company's experimental FM station, W9XAO, began regular broadcasting as the first FM station west of the Allegheny mountains.
+On February 23, 1940, the company's experimental FM station, W9XAO, began regular broadcasting as the first FM station west of the Allegheny Mountains.
 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM band operating on 40 channels spanning 42–50 MHz.
 The first fifteen commercial FM station construction permits were issued on October 31, 1940, including one to the Milwaukee Journal Company for 45.5 MHz, which was issued the call sign W55M.